 There must be at least 80-90kpa to your engine and your turbo to feel good.

 This can be solved by connecting the crankcase ventilation after the catch tank to the inlet of the turbocharger.
 A vacuum pump can also be connected.

 By using open crankcase ventilation or to have it out to the catchtank resulting atmospheric pressure and even pressure in the crankcase

 Oilreturn gets resistance and this causes earlier damage of the seals and bearings and turbo will not provide full power output!

 Clear signs of poor crankcase ventilation and inadequate oil drain when the turbo shaft begins to loose in and out.

 Piston rings get more stress and the oil leaks out to the combustion chamber which will lower your fuel octane and increase the risk of detonation.

 If you've done all this, you can just hit full throttle and full boost and feel how good life is!

-And remember, if you drive like a pussy you will not get any warranty!
+And remember, if you drive like an old lady you will not get any warranty! ;)